Duong-NguyenTrinhTrung/PGx-Documentation/atc_code.rst

 ATC codes
 ===============

-The ‘ATC code browser’  page at https://pgx-db.org/atc-lookup provides a streamlined search of ATC codes.
-The search process is tiered, beginning with the anatomical group and narrowing down through therapeutic, pharmacological, and chemical groups to a specific 7-character chemical substance code.
+The ‘ATC code browser’  page at https://pgx-db.org/atc-lookup provides a streamlined search of ATC codes in all 5 levels:

+1. Querying by anatomical group
+2. Querying by therapeutic group
+3. Querying by pharmacological group
+4. Querying by chemical group
+5. Querying by chemical substance

 Clicking any ATC code reveals in the right panel which shows the following information:

 1. An overview table lists drugs linked to the selected ATC code and its related subcodes, highlighting interacted protein targetss color-coded by their mode of action, as well as associated diseases for each drug.